Molly Meldrum: Countdown years: 1974–1987

-In 1974 Shrimpton and Weekes were meeting at the Botanical Hotel in South Yarra, formulating the concept for a new weekly TV pop music show aimed at the teenage market and decided they needed a talent scout; Meldrum walked in – to go to the bottle shop for a Scotch whisky – and was given the job.
+In 1974, Shrimpton and Weekes were meeting at the Botanical Hotel in South Yarra, formulating the concept for a new weekly TV pop music show aimed at the teenage market and decided they needed a talent scout; Meldrum walked in (to go to the bottle shop for a Scotch whisky) and was given the job.
 The trio approached the Australian Broadcasting Corporation (ABC), with their idea based on the British show Top of the Pops and on Kommotion.
 Countdown premiered on 8 November, with Meldrum as the show's talent coordinator.
 He did not originally appear in the series, which had a different guest host each week.

-Shrimpton decided an editorial was needed, so Meldrum provided a weekly Rock Report from mid-1975 which was renamed "Humdrum" by guest host, John Paul Young, and by year's end he had become the face of the series.
+Shrimpton decided an editorial was needed, so Meldrum provided a weekly Rock Report from mid-1975 which was renamed "Humdrum" by guest host John Paul Young, and by year's end he had become the face of the series.
 "Humdrum" saw Meldrum provide a visual form to his Go-Set gossip column, he would interview celebrities, detail events and new releases for the week.
 Joining Shrimpton and Weekes as a producer was Rule, also from Kommotion.
-Australian musicologist, Ian McFarlane, described Meldrum's "Humdrum" as "a riot of non-sequiturs and unjustified hyperbole.
+Australian musicologist Ian McFarlane described Meldrum's "Humdrum" as "a riot of non-sequiturs and unjustified hyperbole.
 In between all the 'ums' and 'ahs', occasionally Molly managed to tell the viewers about a good album he had just heard".

 Countdown was originally broadcast weekly, at 6:30 pm on Friday evenings for 25 minutes.
-Contributing to its success was the move in January 1975 to a 6 pm Sunday time-slot and extending to 60 minutes.
+Contributing to its success was the move in January 1975 to a 6 pm Sunday time-slot and its extension to 60 minutes.
 Its reach was improved by a mid-afternoon Saturday time-slot to repeat the previous week's show.
 Countdown soon became the most successful and popular TV music program ever made in Australia, and it exerted a dramatic influence on the local music scene over the next decade.
 The advent of colour TV in March 1975 coincided with a major shift in the direction of local popular music, and was vital in the national success for artists such as Skyhooks and Sherbet.
 Countdown benefited from the emergence of the music video genre: it popularised promotional videos, which had previously been a minor part of pop shows.
 Its use of film-clips, by both established and developing overseas acts (which rarely toured Australia), made Countdown an important venue for breaking new songs and new artists.